top of page

 In attendance at this first meeting were 20-25 people.
 A number of things were discussed.
 First, a name for the club.
 It was tentatively decided to call it the Cocoa Beach Jazz Club.
 (This was to be changed later) Some discussion of organization-by-laws, constitution, officers, elections, etc. It was finally decided that we should hold such matters in abeyance until we built up membership and got to know each other better, and to just meet and have fun, playing records, cassettes, video cassettes, and having jam sessions whenever enough musicians attended with their instruments.
 Also, at this meeting, Dennis Sommers, the Director of the Recreation Center at Indian Harbour Beach, offered us the facilities of the Center for monthly meetings on the first Thursday of each month.
 This became our "home for many months.
 The activities of the club during this period at Indian Harbour Beach are reflected in the announcements of meetings in the files.

 A highlight was the decision to rename the club the JAZZ SOCIETY OF BREVARD.
-Read Original Letter
+Continue reading the Original Letter